jdx/mise/README.md

 files like `.node-version` and `.ruby-version`.
 See [Legacy Version Files](#legacy-version-files) below.

 Come chat about rtx on [discord](https://discord.gg/mABnUDvP57).

+### What do I use this for?

+Typically, developers would use rtx to manage versions of their dev tools for _local_ development.
+The main purpose of using rtx is being able to have different versions of languages for different projects on the same machine.
+(For example, one project might require python-3.10 and another python-3.11).

+Using rtx in production is less common but still a supported use-case.
+Usually a production setup won't have different directories for different projects with different dev tool requirements.
+However using `.tool-versions`/`.rtx.toml` config in production provides parity with local development so rtx is still definitely useful in production setups.
+See the [GitHub Action](#github-actions) for an example of using rtx in production.

 ### How it works